Zig-Zag Modules: Cosheaves and K-Theory: Introduction

 \subsection{Acknowledgements}

 We thank David Ayala for many discussions related to the content of this and other articles.
 We also thank Peter Bubenik for several discussions related to zig-zag persistence and other mathematical topics in TDA.
+Finally, we thank the anonymous referee for feedback and suggestions which have greatly enhanced the readability of the manuscript.